© Crown copyright 2020

 - where commission or payment for expenses has been deducted by an auctioneer selling goods on your behalf

-- payments made by an employer/contractor who has deducted income tax
+- payments made by an employer or contractor who has deducted Income Tax

-9.5 What if I receive payments in kind (for example, barter, part exchange)?
+9.5 If you receive payments in kind (for example, barter, part exchange)

 The following rule has the force of law